kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 weighted avg       0.91      0.74      0.79     42222
 ```

-Now we are cooking with gas, this helped all fields, even title.
+Now we are cooking with gas; this helped all fields, even title.

-Lets look at the possibility of adding one more feature, itemprop is an attribute that can be placed
+Let's look at the possibility of adding one more feature: itemprop is an attribute that can be placed
-on tags and recipes frequently use "recipeIngredient" on the ingredient tag, and "recipeInstruction"
+on tags, and recipes frequently use "recipeIngredient" on the ingredient tag, and "recipeInstruction"
 on the direction tag.
-You can see this by going to data/html_pages directory and typing
+You can see this by going to the data/html_pages directory and typing

 ```bash
 grep 'itemprop="recipeIngredient"' *